-The mythic narratives about Panhu and Pangu in Yao charters have long histories going back in Chinese mytho-historiographical traditions at least to the late Han dynasty (202 B.C.E.-220 C.E.), and by the 5th and 6th centuries C.E., Chinese officials used the Panhu myth to ascribe canine qualities to non-Chinese peoples, known as the Man蠻 in Hunan, and to imagine a bond between the Man and the legendary Chinese sage ruler, Emperor Gao Xin, prior to the institution of the dynastic system.
-As I have discussed elsewhere, this same mythic account appears in most late Imperial descriptions of Yao people, beginning with Fan Chengda’s association of Panhu with the Yao living under his jurisdiction, who he says offer sacrifices to Panhu at the start of each lunar year.
+The mythic narratives about Panhu and Pangu in Yao charters have long histories going back in Chinese mytho-historiographical traditions at least to the late Han dynasty (202 B.C.E.-220 C.E.).
+By the 5th and 6th centuries C.E., Chinese officials used the Panhu myth to ascribe canine qualities to non-Chinese peoples, known as Man蠻 in Hunan, and to imagine a bond between the Man and the legendary Chinese sage ruler, Emperor Gao Xin, prior to the institution of the dynastic system.
+As I have discussed elsewhere, this same mythic account appears in most late Imperial descriptions of Yao people, beginning with Fan Chengda’s association of Panhu with the Yao living under his jurisdiction, who he reports as offering sacrifices to Panhu at the start of each lunar year.
 Subsequently, every Ming and Qing local history that mentions the Yao describes them as the descendants of Panhu and first reiterates the account from the 5th century official history, Documents of the Later Han (Houhanshu後漢書).
-While it has been argued that Chinese authors first wrote down a myth that was already extant orally among the Man/Yao in Hunan, it is also possible that the Panhu myth as told in the official histories and gazetteers was always a fabrication meant to rationalize the presence of certain peoples living on the imperial frontier.
+While some have argued that Chinese authors simply wrote down a myth that was already extant orally among the Man/Yao in Hunan, it is also possible that the Panhu myth as told in the official histories and gazetteers was always a fabrication meant to rationalize the presence of certain peoples living on the imperial frontier.
 From this perspective, the “Proclamation for Crossing the Mountains” should be viewed as a Yao adoption and appropriation of this very same conceptual frame.

 Processes of appropriation were also at work in the ways ancient narratives from the traditional Chinese historiographical tradition evolved into the popular novels of the late Ming.
 As Mark Meulenbeld explains, even the titles of these so-called “fictional” novels, in some cases written in vernacular Chinese, incorporated vocabulary from the classical tradition, “thereby appropriating classical or canonical authority.”
 The Panhu myth in the “Proclamation for Crossing the Mountains” fits a narrative pattern that Meulenbeld describes was common to a number of late Ming narrative accounts, including the Canonization of the Gods (Fengshen Yanyi封神演義), also known as the Proclamation for Canonizing the Gods (Fengshenbang封神榜).
 Similar to the Canonization, Yao charters document the process whereby Yao peoples and their lands were integrated into an imperial vision: “To a large extent, a book like Canonization reflects the exorcistic strategy of enlisting locally autonomous forces into a pantheon with transregional or national appeal.”
 Like the Yao charters, “It brings local stories into a grand narrative framework that draws on the collective memory of China’s imperial history.
 Canonization relates local traditions to the imagined community of a Chinese empire.”
 Yao charters, similarly, draw on the collective memory of the Yao as central actors in the same imagined, imperial community.